SkyTrain (Vancouver): Accessibility

 The SkyTrain network is fully mobility-needs accessible, including vehicles and stations.
 Mark I train cars have one designated wheelchair position, Mark II, Mark III and Hyundai Rotem cars have two, and all stations have elevators.
 TransLink upgraded all Expo Line platform station edges to match those on the Millennium Line shortly after it was completed.
 The new, wider edges are brighter and are tiled to provide a safer environment for the visually impaired.
 The Canada Line also uses this safety feature in its stations.
 Since the opening of the Millennium Line, aside from platform tile upgrading, many Expo line stations have also been refitted with new signage and ticket vending machines.
 Accessibility is provided for deaf individuals through real-time English signage and displays at stations and on newer trains, although a reliance on verbal communication for service disruptions has been identified as a transportation barrier.

 The distinctive three-tone chime used in the SkyTrain system was recorded in 1984–85 at Little Mountain Sound Studios in Vancouver.
 The automated train announcements have been voiced by Laureen Regan since the opening of the Millennium Line in 2002, and by Karen Kelm between 1985 and 2001.

 Rolling stock

-Expo and Millennium Lines
+Expo and Millennium Line stock

-The Expo Line and Millennium Line use Bombardier's Advanced Rapid Transit (ART) system, a system of automated trains driven by linear induction motors, formerly known as Intermediate Capacity Transit System (ICTS).
+The Expo Line and Millennium Line use Alstom's Innovia Metro system, a system of automated trains driven by linear induction motors, formerly known as Intermediate Capacity Transit System (ICTS).
 These trains reach speeds of 90 km/h; including wait times at stops, the end-to-end average speed is 45 km/h, three times faster than a bus and almost twice as fast as a B-Line express bus.
 During cold weather, TransLink crews use hockey sticks to clear snow and ice from train doors, which would otherwise prevent some doors from being able to open.
 The trains are also slowed and staffed by TransLink attendants, who can manually override the automatic controls in the event of an obstruction caused by snow or ice.